Financial-Times/dotcom-reliability-kit/packages/middleware-render-error-info/README.md

 #### Debug headers

-As well as rendering an error page, the middleware also sends an `x-error-fingerprint` HTTP header in the response.
+As well as rendering an error page, the middleware also sends an `error-fingerprint` HTTP header in the response.
 This contains the [error fingerprint](../serialize-error/README.md#serializederrorfingerprint) and is available in development and production.
 Inspecting this header on a generic error page can help identify the root cause of an issue.

 ## Contributing